Morning Prayers Designed for Daily Use

 Of course, the next question you’re probably asking yourself is what to say within a prayer.
 It’s important to clarify that your prayer can be as long or as short as you want.
 If you are saying a Short Morning Prayer for something quite vague (e.g. a morning prayer for world peace) then you might find it’s rather short.

 Alternatively, praying for specific aspects to change within the world or praying for a certain thing to happen/not to happen, can lead to much longer and detailed prayers.
-Don’t worry about the length, simply focus on making your prayer meaningful to you and to God.
+Don’t worry about the length, simply focus on making your prayer means to you and to God.

 You then have to decide what type of morning prayer you’re going to choose.
 Are you going to say a prayer for today, something that is specific to that day and no other?
 Or are you going to say a more generic prayer of the day that you can use repeatedly, regardless of the specific goings-on in your life?